Turn Off the Light (mixtape)

-Turn Off the Light is the debut studio album and second full-length album by German singer Kim Petras.
+Turn Off the Light is the second mixtape by German singer Kim Petras.
 It was released on 1 October 2019 and originally through her own label, BunHead.
-The album was originally supposed to be released in two volumes, Turn Off the Light, Vol. 1 and Vol. 2 – although it was ultimately released as a full-length studio album comprising the eight songs from the first volume and nine new songs recorded for the second volume.
+The album was originally supposed to be released in two volumes, Turn Off the Light, Vol. 1 and Vol. 2 – although it was ultimately released as a full-length album comprising the eight songs from the first volume and nine new songs recorded for the second volume.

+Turn Off the Light was met with near-universal critical acclaim upon release.
+Critics praised the production, especially the dark and club-infused sound with elements like blood-curdling beats and demonic synths.
+Multiple tracks were highlighted by reviewers for their catchy melodies and spooky vibes.
+The album was seen as both danceable and thematically fitting for Halloween with its horror influences like haunted choirs and creepy sound effects.
+Petras' vocal performances were also praised by the majority of critics.

+Background

+After the release of Turn Off the Light, Vol. 1, Petras initially announced Turn Off the Light, Vol. 2, and even as late as early September 2019, said the follow-up EP would be arriving on 1 October.
+Instead, on 29 September, Petras announced that she was giving fans "the whole damn story", posting a pre-order link and track list for the project.

-Turn Off the Light received positive reviews from music critics, who praised its production, lyricism, themes and Petras' vocal performance.
-On October 23, 2020, Petras announced that she would be releasing a third and final Turn Off the Light volume in October 2021.
+On October 23, 2020, Petras announced that she would be releasing a third and final Turn Off the Light volume in October 2021, however nothing ended up being released then.
 She shared that the reason for the release date was her desire to perform the songs live for her fans upon release, something she couldn't do if it was released in 2020 due to the ongoing COVID-19 pandemic.
 "I can't do it if I can't perform it live for you guys, immediately.
 I have to.
 It needs to be fresh, and there's a bunch of stuff I want to do to make it really epic."
 Petras released the single "Party Till I Die" immediately following the announcement of the third installment.

-Background

-After the release of Turn Off the Light, Vol. 1, Petras initially announced Turn Off the Light, Vol. 2, and even as late as early September 2019, said the follow-up EP would be arriving on 1 October.
-Instead, on 29 September, Petras announced that she was giving fans "the whole damn story", posting a pre-order link and track list for the compilation album.